OpenBB-finance/OpenBB/openbb_terminal/README.md

    pip install -r requirements.txt
    ```

-8. You're ready to Gamestonk it!
+8. You're ready to use the terminal!

    ```bash
    python terminal.py